Best mobile phone brandsby Jessica Moreton

 The best and worst mobile phone brands

 Our survey shows us what happens once you get your new phone home – and there's a big difference between the best and the worst brand.
-Below, we share what we've learnt about the big mobile phone brands, such as Apple, LG and Samsung, to help you decide which is best.
+Below, we share what we've learnt about the big mobile phone brands, to help you decide which is best.

 If you're not a member, you can take out a £1 Which? trial to unlock our table and access all of our online reviews - including our mobile phone reviews.